 Formation of Modern Saudi Arabia - History and Importance

-Modern-day Saudi Arabia was established in 1932 after the unification of the majority areas of the Arabian peninsular under the rule of the al-Saud family.
+Modern-day Saudi Arabia is a vast country, established in 1932 after the unification of the majority areas of the Arabian peninsular under the rule of the al-Saud family.
 Modern Saudi Arabia is also the Third Saudi State because Saudis established two previous states in the 18th and 19th centuries.
 Saudis gained influence through the Salafi ideology of Islam, which is quite similar to the Puritan faith of the Christian religion.

 Brief History

 Muhammad bin Abdul Wahhab (1703-1792) was a famous preacher and religious scholar of Najd (central Arabia).
-His teachings are mainly based on Islamic beliefs, where the emphases are on Tawheed (monotheism) and rejection of shirk (polytheism), bidah (innovations in Islam), and supplication from anyone except Allah.
-His religious ideology was accepted by the Ibn-e- Saud family and both families allied.
+The basis of his teachings is on strict Islamic beliefs, where the emphasis is on the propagation of Tawheed (monotheism) and rejection of shirk (polytheism), bidah (innovations in Islam), and supplication from anyone except Allah.
+Ibn-e-Saud's family accepted his religious ideology, and later both families allied.
 Under an agreement, Ibn Abdul Wahhab accepted the political supremacy of the al-Saud family in their captured areas, and the al-Saud family recognized the religious authority of the Ibn Abdul Wahhab family (known as al-Shaikh).
-The ties were further strengthened by mutual marriages.
+Mutual marriages between the two families further strengthened their ties.

 The alliance proved fruitful, and the First Saudi State was founded in 1744, which comprised modern Saudi Arabia and a few other neighboring countries.
 The Ottomans ended this First Saudi State in 1818 with the help of their viceroy in Egypt.

 In 1824, Saudis established the Second Saudi State, but it was limited to the Najd area around their stronghold Diriyyah.
-This time, the Al Rashid family of Najd defeated them in 1891, and the Saudis were forced to exile in Kuwait.
+This time, the Al Rashid family of Najd defeated them in 1891 and forced the exile of the Saudis to Kuwait.

 Third Saudi State

 In 1902, the formation of the Third Saudi State started with the recapture of Riyadh by Abdul Aziz bin Saud (also known as Ibn-e-Saud).
-Ikhwan (brotherhood) was a tribal army of Najd, known for their religious zeal and bravery.
-The Saudis founded this religiously-motivated force in 1912.
-This tribal army helped the Saudis to capture Al-Hasa (the eastern region of Arabia) in 1913 from the Ottomans.
+Ikhwan (brotherhood) was a tribal army of Najd, famous for their religious zeal and bravery.
+The Saudis founded this religiously motivated force in 1912.
+This tribal army helped the Saudis capture Al-Hasa (the eastern region of Arabia) from the Ottomans in 1913.
 In 1921, Saudis and Ikhwan defeated the Al Rashid family and became the sole rulers of the central Arabian area of Najd.

 Soldiers from Ikhwan army marching on camels